DavidOsipov/web-crypto-benchmark/README.md

 This benchmark has been specifically engineered to deliver the highest possible measurement precision, targeting browser engineers, hardware vendors, and performance researchers.

+*   **Environment-Aware Measurement Engine:** The benchmark intelligently adapts to its environment to ensure the collection of high-quality, relevant data.
+    *   **Mobile vs. Desktop Profiles:** The engine automatically detects mobile environments and applies a more conservative testing profile.
+This includes a shorter total runtime and longer batch times to prevent thermal throttling on passively cooled devices, ensuring results reflect sustained performance, not just initial burst speed.
+    *   **Thermal Cooldowns:** On mobile, the benchmark inserts deliberate pauses between heavy tasks to allow the device's SoC to cool, further mitigating the risk of performance degradation from overheating.

 *   **Precision-First Measurement Methodology:** Designed to produce exceptionally low-noise and repeatable results by systematically eliminating common sources of measurement error.
     *   **Cross-Origin Isolated Environment:** The benchmark **requires** a cross-origin isolated environment (`COOP`/`COEP` headers).
 This is a deliberate design choice to unlock high-resolution timers and stronger process isolation, which are critical for accurate sub-millisecond measurements.
     *   **`SharedArrayBuffer` for Zero-Copy Communication:** All high-frequency timing data is passed from the worker to the main thread via a `SharedArrayBuffer` using a robust, two-counter atomic protocol.
-This eliminates the CPU overhead and scheduling jitter associated with `postMessage` cloning, ensuring the measurement process itself does not interfere with the results.
+This eliminates the CPU overhead and scheduling jitter associated with `postMessage` cloning.
     *   **Dedicated Web Worker Isolation:** All cryptographic tests run in a dedicated Web Worker to prevent UI rendering and other main-thread tasks from contaminating the measurements.

 *   **Advanced Statistical Engine:**
-    *   **Robust Estimators:** The primary reported metric is the **Median-of-Means (MoM)**, which is highly resistant to outliers caused by system noise.
-A non-parametric **Bootstrap Confidence Interval** is also calculated to provide a robust measure of uncertainty.
+    *   **Robust Estimators:** The primary reported metric is the **Median-of-Means (MoM)**, which is highly resistant to outliers.
+A non-parametric **Bootstrap Confidence Interval** is also calculated using a performant, securely-seeded PRNG to provide a robust measure of uncertainty.
-    *   **Adaptive Batch Sizing:** The engine intelligently adjusts the number of iterations per batch to target a substantial duration (e.g., ~300ms), maximizing the signal-to-noise ratio for each sample.
+    *   **Robust Calibration:** The initial performance estimate for each test is based on the **median** of multiple short runs, preventing a single system hiccup from skewing the entire measurement.
     *   **Automated Remediation:** If a measurement is unstable (high variance), the engine automatically re-runs the test to improve data quality without user intervention.

 *   **Secure and Private by Design:**
-    *   **Privacy-Focused Data Collection:** The script collects non-identifiable metrics.
-A random `anonId` is generated to group sessions from the same browser, and a `runId` identifies each specific test run.
-No IP addresses are stored by the collection backend.
+    *   **Data Integrity Safeguards:** The benchmark automatically aborts if the browser tab is moved to the background, preventing the collection of invalid data from a throttled process.
+    *   **Privacy-Hardened Telemetry:** The script collects non-identifiable metrics.
+High-entropy debug data is stripped from telemetry payloads by default and is only included in opt-in debug builds.
+Raw PRNG seeds are never transmitted.
     *   **Hardened Security:** The project adheres to a strict [Security Constitution](./docs/security-constitution.md), including a strong Content Security Policy (CSP), the use of Trusted Types, and a hardened, secure-by-default design.

 ## Project Structure

 *   `/src`: Contains the core JavaScript source code.
-    *   `crypto-benchmark.js`: The main script that orchestrates the benchmark, manages the UI, and provisions the `SharedArrayBuffer`.
+    *   `crypto-benchmark.js`: The main script that orchestrates the benchmark, manages the UI, and handles environment detection.
-    *   `crypto-benchmark.worker.js`: The Web Worker that implements the core measurement engine and writes results to the SAB.
+    *   `crypto-benchmark.worker.js`: The Web Worker that implements the core measurement engine.
     *   `crypto-benchmark.stats.js`: A utility module for advanced statistical calculations.
+    *   `/util/prng.js`: A shared module for the fast, securely-seeded Pseudo-Random Number Generator.
 *   `/docs`: Contains all project documentation.
-    *   `methodology.md`: A detailed, scientific explanation of the measurement and analysis techniques.
+    *   `METHODOLOGY_EN.md` & `METHODOLOGY_RU.md`: A detailed, scientific explanation of the measurement and analysis techniques.
-    *   `security-constitution.md`: The governing document for all security and engineering decisions.
+    *   `Security Constitution.md`: The governing document for all security and engineering decisions.
+*   `/tests`: Would contain the Vitest unit, integration, and end-to-end tests.
+*   `/scripts`: Would contain helper scripts, including the `perf-smoke.mjs` harness for CI.

 ## Usage